 When crises occur, DigitalGlobe is committed to supporting the humanitarian community by providing critical and actionable information to assist response efforts.
 Associated imagery and crowdsourcing layers are released into the public domain under a Creative Commons 4.0 license, allowing for rapid use and easy integration with existing humanitarian response technologies.

-The released imagery and Tomnod crowdsourcing results can be downloaded here.
+The released imagery and vector data can be viewed here.

 Want to know when DigitalGlobe releases open data?
 Sign up here to receive notifications and/or become an official program partner.